 Schengen visas allow people to stay in the Schengen area for up to 90 days every six-month period for tourist, business and/or visitor purposes.
-We are responsible for processing your application if either Germany or Austria is your main destination.
+The German Consulate General in Toronto is locally competent for processing your application if Germany is your main destination.

-You can find more information on where to submit your application here.
+You can find more information on where to submit your application click here.

 Canadian citizens do not need a Schengen visa to stay in Germany.
 Please review information about passport requirements below.

 Non-Canadian citizens who wish to stay in Germany may require a Schengen visa depending on their citizenship.